 - I continue to have relief from my arthritis pain, am the biggest fan of beef in the house (having been a herbivore for 30 years, I have found myself to be a carnivore at heart!) and am even out pruning in the vineyard!
 I have not been able to help with pruning for the past 4 years because of the joint pain in my hands!
 When we ordered new pruning shears for everyone, we did not even order mine – because there was no way with my hands in the shape they were (pre-GAPS) that I would ever be able to use them.
 Poor John – I am now using his and he has an old pair!

 - My style of cooking has changed considerably.
 No longer do I whip up a quick pasta meal or beans and rice – I must plan ahead.
-I know that menu planning saves money and gives a certain peace of mind, but it is also easier not to do it!
+I know that menu planning saves money and gives a certain peace of mind, and now, it is even more important since many GAPS friendly recipes require a little more prep!
 I am also trying many new recipes.
 The children especially need the encouragement of “treats” made with honey.
 I have not baked much with honey and am enjoying the challenge of trying new recipes.

 - More variation in our diet is now a priority.
 In an effort to keep everyone full and satisfied, I have added nut mixes (with soaked and dehydrated nuts), dried fruit (no sugar added), avocados, as well as, other vegetables we have not eaten before.

-This “experiment” has definitely been life changing and even on the Full GAPS Diet and afterwards, we will continue to have plenty of probiotics in out diet.
-These will be in the form of kefir, yogurt, sauerkraut, fermented carrots, as well as, other fermented vegetables that I want to try when our garden produce begins to be harvested.
+This “experiment” has definitely been life changing.
+Even now that we’ve eased off of our strict protocol, we will continue to have plenty of probiotics in our diet.
+These will be in the form of kefir, yogurt, sauerkraut, fermented carrots, as well as other fermented vegetables that I want to try when our garden produce begins to be harvested.